benjreinhart/pnet/README.md

 * format: `json`
 * api: `2.0`

-Lastly, you can see the URL that will be requested if you provide the `--url-only` flag, i.e.
+Lastly, if you only want the URL that is being requested instead of actually making the request, you can provide the `--url-only` flag, i.e.

 ```
 > pnet -m shows.setlists.get -d 2013-10-31 --url-only